kenlasko/k8s/manifests/database/postgresql/README.md

 3. Kill the `cloud-1` pod in the cloud cluster to initiate a fresh instance to ensure it uses the new certificates.
 PostgreSQL may eventually self-update, but I'm not sure.

 ## Backups
 Constant backups are being made to a remote S3 bucket, which makes restoration very simple.
 This is defined in [cluster.yaml](overlays/home/cluster.yaml) and [backup.yaml](overlays/home/backup.yaml).
+Normally, the `cnpg` plugin should show the status of continuous backups, but this is [currently broken](https://github.com/cloudnative-pg/cloudnative-pg/issues/8276).
+In the meantime, status checks can be done via the following (taken from [this comment](https://github.com/cloudnative-pg/cloudnative-pg/issues/8276#issuecomment-3162854414) on the issue):

+For now, the most reliable way to monitor WAL archiving and backup health with plugins is to check the Cluster status conditions (`ContinuousArchiving: True`, `LastBackupSucceeded: True`) and the `ObjectStore` CRD's `ServerRecoveryWindow` fields (`firstRecoverabilityPoint`, `lastSuccessfulBackupTime`) [docs](https://cloudnative-pg.io/plugin-barman-cloud/docs/concepts/).
+Pod logs are also essential for catching silent failures or S3 compatibility issues.

 # Things I've Found
 ## Recovering from a failed node